hfogelberg/flexgid/README.md

 # Flexgrid

 Flexgrid is a lightweight, responsive grid Layout using Flexbox.
+See the [live example](https://flexgrid-ooqcloswib.now.sh).

 ## Installation
 Currently the only option is to downloador copy/paste the file flexgrid.css.